 In this week’s In-Ear Insights, Katie and Chris answer a listener question: what are the most important skills or things to know when you become a new manager?
 What are some of the major obstacles that individual contributors face when finding themselves in a management role?
-Tune in to find out some of the mistakes each has made, plus ways to avoid those missteps in your own career, regardless of where you are in your career progression.
+Tune in to learn about essential management skills.
+You’ll find out some of the mistakes each of us has made, plus ways to avoid those missteps in your own career, regardless of where you are in your career progression.

 Subscribe To This Show!

 If you're not already subscribed to In-Ear Insights, get set up now!

 - In-Ear Insights on Google Podcasts